 If a hedging relationship ceases to meet the hedge effectiveness requirement relating to the hedge ratio but the risk management objective for that designated hedging relationship remains the same, the Group adjusts the hedge ratio of the hedging relationship (i.e. rebalances the hedge) so that it meets the qualifying criteria again.

-Financial instruments (Continued) Financial liabilities and equity (Continued) Cash flow hedges
+Financial liabilities and equity (Continued)